stratio-automotive/Stratio.Extensions.Configuration.Vault/utils/linter/README.md

 ## Description

-This Python script is a linter that validates the contents of the appsettings.json file(s) which are related to the Stratio Vault Library.
+This Python script is a linter that validates the contents of the appsettings.json file(s) which are used by the [Stratio Vault Library](https://github.com/stratio-automotive/Stratio.Extensions.Configuration.Vault).
 It ensures that all occurrences of:

 - `{% vault_secret path/to/secret:key %}`